Spliffy/spliffy/README.md

     - milton for webdav and http
     - freemarker for templating (JSP doesnt work well when milton is mapped to /*)
     - spring for configuration and wiring up singletons (see src/main/resources/applicationContext.xml)
+    - default database is H2, but of course will run on anything hibernate works on